oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### getI

 SYNC.
-Return the Id used by this order.
+Return the ID used by this order.

 ```js
 id= order.getId()